mohammad-mghn/tailwindcss-classes-pattern/README.md

 -----

 ## 4. Display (grid or flexbox items in addition)
-The order in this category does not really matter 🫠, because it's may be different. 🛫
+The order in this category does not matter 🫠, because it may be different. 🛫

 ```jsx
 <div className="flex items-center justify-content flex-col">